Liamxroy/rootGPT/README.md

 ### Features:

 - Unlimited local storage
-- Runs locally (access Better ChatGPT even if the website is not accessible)
+- Runs locally (access GreedyGPT even if the website is not accessible)

 # 🛫 Host your own Instance

-If you'd like to run your own instance of Better ChatGPT, you can easily do so by following these steps:
+If you'd like to run your own instance of GreedyGPT, you can easily do so by following these steps:

 ## Vercel